 4. Type exit and press the enter key to quit Command Prompt.

-Windows comes with its own built-in Network & Internet Troubleshooter that can help diagnose and fix Internet connectivity problems.
+Windows comes with its own built-in Network & Internet Troubleshooter, which has the potential to diagnose and fix network connectivity issues.

 1. Go to Settings > System > Troubleshoot > Other troubleshooters.